This is a list of places to visit around Wye View. Click on an image or the title of an attraction for more information.

 An eco-centre in Powys, dedicated to demonstrating and teaching sustainable development, empower people to live a more sustainable life.
 (Image from CAT website.)

+The Hafod Estate sits in 200 hectares of the Ystwyth valley and surrounding hills.
 Hafod Uchtryd house and gardens were built to the “Picturesque principles” fashionable in the 18th century, with circuit walks allowing the visitor to enjoy a succession of views and experiences.
 Hafod became an essential destination for the early tourist in Wales, […]

 A rare opportunity to adventure underground into the abandoned and forgotten world of the slate miner.
 Awarded Best Activity / Experience in Mid Wales 2019 / 2020 (Mid Wales Tourism Awards).